opportus/object-mapper/README.md

 The rational behind this design is:

-In any use case context, there is already a dedicated solution for handling properly instantiation of services, because this is not a problem an *object mapper* is meant to solve...
-Such dedicated solutions handle properly instantiation of services, because those make use of *Dependency Injection*, *Inversion Of Control*, *lazy loading* and so on.
+In any use case context, there is already a dedicated solution for handling properly instantiation of services, because this is not a problem that an *object mapper* is meant to solve...
+Such dedicated solutions handle properly instantiation of services, because those implement *Dependency Injection*, *Inversion Of Control*, *lazy loading* and so on.
 So that delegating the instantiation of its services to such solution, the *object mapper* becomes more simple, flexible, extensible, performant, and integrable...

 This library contains 4 services.
 3 of them require a single dependency which is another lower level service among those 4: